Formby: Wildlife

 To the west of the town lie pinewoods and sand dunes.
 The whole of the coastline here is managed as a Special Area of Conservation (SAC) for its important wildlife reserves by Sefton Coast Partnership.
 The pine woods at Victoria Road have been established as a National Trust reserve for the red squirrel, listed on the endangered species list.
 Formby is one of several sites in Britain where the red squirrel can still be found although it is now being threatened by the grey squirrel.

 Formby is also notable for the presence of natterjack toads.
-Formby is only one of a few sites in England where they will breed.
+Formby is one of only a few sites in England where they will breed.
 Later in the evening the male's distinctive song can be heard and is known locally as the 'Bootle Organ'.
 In spring the males gather at the edge of shallow pools in the dune slacks and sing to attract a mate.